Alan4247748/friendly-potato/docs/Tech Writing/Addestino.md

 ## The Results

-Month-over-month, I aided Addestino in chronicling the problems they overcame and documenting the professional development of their consultants.
+Month-over-month, I aided Addestino in chronicling the problems they solved.

 ![Technical Addestino](/img/Add.png)